YoussefAbdelmaksod1/CODSOFT/Simple Recommendation System/Readme.md

 1. Collaborative Filtering: This method finds users similar to you based on rating patterns and recommends movies that these similar users have rated highly.
 2. Content-Based Filtering: This method recommends movies similar to the ones you've rated highly, based on movie features (in this case, genres).
 3. The system combines both methods to provide a diverse set of recommendations.

-## Future Improvements
-- Implement a web-based user interface
-- Add more advanced recommendation algorithms
-- Incorporate more features like movie descriptions or user demographics
-- Optimize for larger datasets

-## Acknowledgements
-This project uses the MovieLens dataset:
-F. Maxwell Harper and Joseph A. Konstan.
-2015.
-The MovieLens Datasets: History and Context.
-ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872

-## Note for Beginners
-While this system uses some advanced concepts and libraries, it serves as an excellent learning resource for understanding how recommendation systems work.
-As you continue to learn and grow, you'll be able to understand and modify more aspects of this code.